homemadearcade/zero/todo/4_TODO_FEATURES.md

 --------------------------------------------------------------------------------------
 --------------------------------------------------------------------------------------
 --------------------------------------------------------------------------------------

+LIBRARY
   Easy system for saving library entityModels and relations

+  Add Tags, Effect, Relations, Events to library,

+  Boot all that into the game!

+  Sends to Stars To Collide
+  Sends to Stars on Interact
+  Game Over on __
+  Win Game on __

 STEPS UPDATE
   Prompts, Next Steps...